CodePadawans/ataru/README.md

 setup file is automatically passed to ataru.

 To create the setup file execute:

     `$ bundle exec ataru setup`

-Open created file in your text editor and:
+Open created file in your text editor and write:

     `require "your_project_name"`

-Safe the file.
+Save the file.

 ## Contributing